gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

-The DDA master of §6.3 (longest `|Δ|`; time-law lengthens `ticks_b` if a slave would exceed v/a) runs §7.1 with `R` = remaining master-steps until the next Linear path-stop (angle change, reversal, last point, or `endPath()`).
+The DDA master of §6.3 (longest `|Δ|`; time-law lengthens `ticks_b` if a slave would exceed v/a) runs §7.1 with `R` = remaining master-steps until the next Linear path-stop (master-sense reversal, last point, or `endPath()`; a master-role change rebinds without cutting `R`, §6.3/§8.5).
 Each planning chunk of `planning_steps` (same 2 ms rule FAS uses) is one interpolator slice: one `addQueueEntry` on the master at `calculate_ticks(P)`, DDA slaves take 0 or 1 step per master